First-Year Student Orientation

 Black & Gold Orientation Food Drive!

 FSU supports students who are facing temporary or chronic homelessness and/or difficulty affording food.
 Support your fellow RAMS by bringing canned food and other non-perishables to orientation!
-All students who bring donations will be entered into a raffle to win awesome prizes.
-There will be winners each day of orientation, so don’t miss out!
+All items will be donated to FSU's Rams Resource Center (RRC) which provides non-perishable food items, toiletries, and resource referral for FSU students, faculty, and staff.
+All students who bring donations will be entered into a raffle to win awesome prizes!

 Once you Arrive On Campus:

-- Check-in starts at 8 a.m. in the McCarthy Center.
-Check-in takes place in the lobby of the McCarthy Center on State Street.
+- Check-in starts at 8:00 in the lobby of the McCarthy Center on State Street.
 Members of the Black & Gold Orientation team will be available to offer directions and assistance as you arrive on campus.

-- The orientation day will end around 6 p.m. with dinner to follow.
+- The orientation day will end around 5:45 p.m. followed by dinner.
 You must participate in the entire program.
-You must notify the Office of First-Year Programs if you have a reason to arrive late or depart early.
-There is no fee for student orientation.
+You must notify the Office of New Student and Family Programs if you have a reason to arrive late or depart early at email@example.com.

-- Light refreshments will be available until 9 a.m., and lunch and dinner will be served.
-Please inform us of any food allergies or restrictions on your RSVP form.
+- Light refreshments will be available until 9 a.m., and lunch and dinner will be served in our dining facilities, which offer many options to accommodate for dietary restrictions and preferences.
+Please inform us if you have any food allergies when you submit your RSVP.